apancoast/Healthcare-Deserts-and-Public-Transit/dbt_hdpt/models/overview.md

 {% docs __overview__ %}
-# Health Deserts and Public Transportation in Mecklenburg County
+# Healthcare Deserts and Public Transportation in Mecklenburg County

 A portfolio project for Ash Pancoast.